Eswar133/distributed_system/README.md

-# Testing Your Django Distributed System
+# Testing  Django Distributed System

-Follow this guide to test your Django application and ensure the task is completed successfully.
+Follow this guide to test Django application and ensure the task is completed successfully.

 ## Access SQLite Databases